 - Correctly characterize your expenses.
 Put in the effort to characterize your expenses - the cost of goods sold, engineering costs, marketing costs, etc. Venture capitalists won’t expect your metrics to be optimized, but they will expect that you know how to calculate your KPIs!
 And each stage of the company will have specific KPIs that matter to VCs.
 It’s important to know the important historical metrics cold and be able to explain how they will change as the business grows.
 For example, SaaS companies raising their Series B are usually judged on their sales and marketing efficiency.
 If you are raising a B, you’ll want to how much you spend on major sales and marketing initiatives and how these metrics are improving over time.
 Put in the time to get your expenses right prior to the fund raise.
 An outsourced CFO like Kruze Consulting can do this for you.

 It’s a great time to raise capital.
 As a CEO of a fast-growing startup, you should be focused on growing your business and raising capital - not bookkeeping.
-Visit Kruzeconsulting.com to learn more about how we help companies - we only work with funded startups, and would love to help your startup reach the next stage!
+Visit Kruzeconsulting.com to learn more about how we help companies raising venture capital - we an accounting and consulting firm that only works with funded startups, and would love to help your startup reach the next stage!